costisst/TextMiningCW02/README.md

 # To do

+1. Data collection
+  - Add more search terms
+  - Create a collection of search terms for each seperate question

-Data cleaning (data_cleaning.R file)
+2. Data cleaning (data_cleaning.R file)
-- Remove duplicates
   - Handle slang terms/language
+  - Remove more words not adding any value to the sentiment analysis

+3. Complete the SMA